chuk-yong/Find-Relationship-using-set-in-Python/Readme.md

 b = list(B)

 c = set(a).intersection(b)
-c is a list containing the element in the intersection.
+c is a list containinglemenst in the intersection.

 ## Building our relationship map by visiting